Weight for Robustness: A Comprehensive Approach towards Optimal Fault-Tolerant Asynchronous ML: Asynchronous Robust Training

 Building upon these, we integrate the \(\mu^2\)-SGD with a $(c_\lambda, \lambda)$-weighted robust aggregator $\A_\omega$, as described in Alg. \ref{alg:Asy}.
 At each iteration $t\in[T]$, the global $\mathcal{PS}$ receives an output from a certain worker and aggregates all workers' recent updates \( \left\{\bd^{(i)}_{{t}}\right\}_{i=1}^m\) by employing weights accordingly to the number of updates of each worker \( \left\{s^{(i)}_{{t}}\right\}_{i=1}^m\).
 An honest worker $i$ arriving at iteration $t$ returns its corrected momentum $\bd_t^{(i)}$ to the $\mathcal{PS}$, computed as:

 where $\bg_{t}:=\nabla f(\bx_{t};\bz_{t})$, and $\Tilde{\bg}_{t-\tau_t}:=\nabla f(\bx_{t-\tau_t};\bz_{t})$.
 Afterwards, the $\mathcal{PS}$ performs the AnyTime update step as follows:

-In the spirit of \cite{levy2023mu,dahanlevy2024}, we suggest employing \(\beta_t := 1/s_t\), which effectively considers the entire individual gradient's history of each worker; this translates to a stochastic error bound of \(\|\varepsilon^{(i)}_t\| \leq O(\tilde{\sigma}/s_t)\) for an honest worker $i$ arriving at iteration $t$.
-To achieve an error corresponding to the total number of honest iterations $t_\GGG$, specifically \(\|\varepsilon_t\| \leq O(\tilde{\sigma}/t_\GGG)\), as in the non-distributed setting \citep{levy2023mu}, a weighted collective error across all honest workers should be considered with weights determined by the number of honest worker arrivals, as detailed in Theorem \ref{thm:MainAsy}.
+In the spirit of \cite{levy2023mu,dahanlevy2024}, we suggest employing \(\beta_t := 1/s_t\), which effectively considers the entire individual gradient's history of each worker; this translates to a stochastic error bound of \(\E\|\varepsilon^{(i)}_t\|^2 \leq O(\tilde{\sigma}^2/s_t)\) for an honest worker $i$ arriving at iteration $t$.
+To achieve an error corresponding to the total number of honest iterations $t_\GGG$, specifically \(\E\|\varepsilon_t\|^2 \leq O(\tilde{\sigma}^2/t_\GGG)\), as in the non-distributed setting \citep{levy2023mu}, a weighted collective error across all honest workers should be considered with weights determined by the number of honest worker arrivals, as detailed in Theorem \ref{thm:MainAsy}.
 The unique characteristics of \(\mu^2\)-SGD make it well-suited for the asynchronous Byzantine setting, where \(\lambda < \nicefrac{1}{2}\) relates to the fraction of Byzantine iterations.
 The total iteration number \(t\) matches the sum of the workers' frequencies (\(\sum_{i \in [\GGG]} s_t^{(i)} = t_\GGG\)), aligning with the weighted robust definition in Definition \ref{def2}.
-Using other approaches like momentum \citep{karimireddy2020byzantine, karimireddy2021learning, allouah2023fixing} is less straightforward in the asynchronous Byzantine setting with the weighted robust definition.
-This complexity arises because an individual honest error \(\|\varepsilon^{(i)}_t\| \lesssim O(\tilde{\sigma}/\sqrt{s_t})\) implies that weights should be \(\sqrt{s_t}\) instead of \(s_t\), which can be more challenging.
+Using other approaches like momentum \citep{karimireddy2020byzantine, karimireddy2021learning, allouah2023fixing} is less straightforward in the asynchronous Byzantine setting, where their stochastic error does not align with the entire iterations, posing an additional challenge.

 \begin{remark}[Memory and Computational Overhead of Algorithm \ref{alg:Asy}] Algorithm \ref{alg:Asy} incurs additional memory and computational costs compared to the asynchronous Byzantine-free setting \citep{arjevani2020tight}, where the server stores only one worker's output and the global model.
 Algorithm \ref{alg:Asy} stores the latest outputs from all workers, increasing memory usage to \( O(dm) \).
 Robust aggregation methods like $\omega$-CWMed \citep{yin2018byzantine} and ($\epsilon$-approximate) $\omega$-GM \citep{chen2017distributed, acharya2022robust} add a computational cost of \( O(dm\log m) \) and \( O(dm+d\epsilon^{-2}) \), respectively.
 This is in contrast to Byzantine-free settings where worker outputs are used directly without aggregation.
 Comparable overheads are observed in synchronous Byzantine-resilient methods, which similarly aggregate outputs from all workers.
 This reflects a necessary trade-off: achieving robustness inherently requires leveraging information from all workers to counteract the influence of potentially faulty ones. \end{remark}